 UN officials removing FARC weapon caches were attacked by suspected EPL members in Hacarí, Norte de Santander, in the beginning of September. ?
 Suspected FARC dissidents attacked a UN mission supervising the DDR process on 6 August in Caloto, Cauca department.?Six people were injured when alleged FARC dissidents ambushed a military vehicle in San Jose de Guaviare in Caqueta department on 10 July.
 This is the first incident claimed by the FARC since the signature of the ceasefire between the FARC and the Colombian government in 2016.?The region of Guaviare is known to host one of the biggest FARC dissident groups, with an estimated 300 fighters.
 There are reports that different dissident FARC groups are starting to unite or absorb smaller groups in Caquetá and Tumaco.?
 FARC dissidents are found mostly in Meta, Caquetá and Guaviare departments and engage in significant drug trafficking activity and control of trade routes. ?

 Former FARC fighters in the process of demobilising are subject to violence.
-Most recently, a former FARC commander was assassinated by armed men nearby a FARC demobilisation camp in Ituango, Antioquia on 14 August.
-This came a few days before the beginning of the reintegration phase of the DDR process, which locals fear.
-Seven demobilised FARC members and ten family members of the FARC have been assassinated since the peace process started on 1 December 2016 according to the FARC.?
+Most recently, on 15 October, six former FARC members were killed in El Charco, Nariño. ?
+Up until August, seven demobilised FARC members and ten family members of the FARC were assassinated since the peace process started on 1 December 2016 according to the FARC.?

 The Colombian government launched security operations to retake control of FARC-demobilised areas on 1 January 2017.?
 Other armed groups are moving in as FARC withdraws.?The Urabeños have almost doubled their territory since negotiations began between FARC and the government.?
 The security vacuum results in power struggles between armed groups seeking to take control over the illegal economy in these areas.?
 In the first five months of 2016, an increase in clashes was observed between the Urabeños, state forces, and the ELN in northern and western departments, particularly in Chocó.?Violence has become particularly frequent since the beginning of the FARC DDR process.